ray-project/ray/doc/source/serve/deployment-graph/deployment_graph_intro.md

     add_3_output = add_3.add.bind(subtract_1_output)
 ```

-The `with` statement (know as a "context manager" in Python) initializes a special Ray Serve-provided object called an `InputNode`.
+The `with` statement (known as a "context manager" in Python) initializes a special Ray Serve-provided object called an `InputNode`.
 This isn't a `DeploymentNode` like `ClassNodes`, `MethodNodes`, or `FunctionNodes`.
 Rather, it represents the input of our graph.
 In this case, that input will be an HTTP request.
 In [a future section](deployment-graph-drivers-http-adapters-intro), we'll show how you can change this input type using another Ray Serve-provided object called the driver.

 :::{note}
 It's important to note that the `InputNode` is merely a representation of the future graph input.
 In this example, for instance, `http_request`'s type is `InputNode`, not an actual HTTP request.